AshleyDhevalall/Clean-Architecture-Bootstrap/README.md

-# Dotnet powerhell build script
+# Dotnet powershell build script
 This project aims to ensure that your project meets the `Code Quality and Security` standards available in SonarQube.

 ### Prerequisites